Skip to main content

 Primary and secondary school report books will also no longer indicate whether a pupil finishes top or bottom of the class, while subject and group averages.
 Singapore’s new approach to education is in stark contrast to the neighbouring states that crowd the OECD Programme for International Student Assessment (PISA) education rankings.

 Teachers will no longer be prone to shaming bottom students--which often happens.
 As I was looking at the view, "Learning is not a competition."
-I feel math classes will no longer focus on people competing to solve the problem first.
+Math classes will no longer focus on people competing to solve the problem first.
 I'm still in favor of math quiz bowls and contests in math classes.
 However, the focus should be on cooperation.
 Math quiz bowls are done by a group of students.
 If students were learning math as a class--it would mean those better in math are required to help those weaker in math.
 I recall how often I fought several people in math class back in the final year of K+10.
 I had that increasing hatred for people good in math.
 I believe that the system encouraged such behavior.
 It would mean that students as a class, will be less competitive with each other.
 They will be trained to work together.
 Sure, competition between classes will remain.
 However, the end of it would be to simply see what can be done to improve performance.

 I believe that decades of Filipino First Policy ruined the education system.
 The Philippines is still stuck with obsolete education methods--not knowing how the neighboring countries are doing better.
 Pinoy Pride is often taught in school, such as telling people to prefer local as much as possible.
 Ironically, those books that teach students to buy local first, are produced with imported stuff.
 Of course, I expect mockers to say, "Oh no!
 Not that question on imported stuff again!"
 They will probably say that foreigners "unfairly" own the means of production (read here).
 I wonder what's their roadmap of creating a Philippines that's run only on purely Filipino-made stuff.
 That roadmap may end up in the same disaster as Mao Zedong's Great Leap Forward.
 If anything, it's more than time to declare Pinoy Pride or Filipino First Policy out of the values education books.
 It's because Pinoy Pride has never helped the education system, to begin with.